 charlotte lokin about

-TECHNICS_ hand-governed machine-stitching using tailor tack foot + hand embroidery
+TECHNICS ︎hand-governed machine-stitching using tailor tack foot + hand embroidery YARN ︎Royal R120/D2 C200 + DMC 310 BASE FABRIC ︎discarded heavy-weight jersey

 The rhythm and direction of the fossil’stexture were translated by rows of loops in various densities made of a combination of gloss and matt thread stitched with the tailor tacker foot.
 The result was further complemented with rough hand stitches of six strands of DMC 310.